OpenAPITools/openapi-generator/samples/client/petstore/csharp/generichost/net8/Petstore/docs/apis/UserApi.md

 <a id="loginuser"></a>
 # **LoginUser**
-> string LoginUser (string password, string username)
+> string LoginUser (string username, string password)

 Logs user into the system